RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/database-recovery.md

 ---
-Title: Database Recovery
+Title: Recovering a Failed Database
 description:
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
 ---
-When a cluster fails or a database is corrupted, you must use database recovery to restore the configuration and data to a database.
+When a cluster fails or a database is corrupted, you must recover the databases with their previous configuration and data.

 Database recovery requires the database persistence files that are created by the cluster.
 These files are stored in the [persistence storage location]